Find a Qualified Attorney Near You

 Changing the gender marker on your birth certificate or driver’s license is governed by the laws of the state where you were born.
 These laws vary significantly.
 Some states require a letter from your doctor confirming your gender transition, and/or require a court order, to change a gender marker.
 Other states have more flexible requirements.

-An attorney who can give you legal advice can guide you through the steps needed to legally change your name and gender marker, as well as help you figure out in what order each step should be done to best meet your needs.
+While not required, an attorney can give you legal advice and guide you through the steps to legally change your name and gender marker.

 Learn more about FindLaw’s newsletters, including our terms of use and privacy policy.